 The policy focuses primarily on preventing EDC’s involvement in corrupt transactions, as opposed to its involvement with corrupt companies.
 It contains no clear commitment to avoid supporting a firm engaged in corruption outside of the specific business activity backed by EDC.

 EDC doesn’t describe in detail its “enhanced due diligence” or the preventative measures it will require of companies convicted of corrupt practices.
 The agency is equally opaque regarding its anti-corruption screening, monitoring and sanctioning of specific clients.
-As a result, it’s only through media coverage that Canadians have learned of EDC’s response to corruption charges laid against SNC-Lavalin and other high-profile clients.
+As a result, it’s only following media coverage questioning EDC’s support for high-profile clients charged with corruption that Canadians have learned of EDC’s response to these charges.

 Before that, in 2013, SNC-Lavalin’s subsidiaries around the globe were banned from bidding on World Bank projects for 10 years due to a “conspiracy to pay bribes” to land contracts in Asia.
-The ban was the longest ever agreed to in a settlement by the global financial agency.
+The ban was the longest ever agreed to in a settlement with the World Bank.

 The same year, a CBC and Globe and Mail investigation flagged suspicious payments made by SNC-Lavalin — similar to those that landed the company in trouble with the World Bank — in another eight countries across Africa and Asia.

 An EDC spokesperson told The Globe and Mail in 2019 that the agency held off on providing new support to SNC-Lavalin for a few years following the World Bank debarment in 2013.
 By 2017, EDC resumed its support for the company, even as it awaited trial in what one former Crown prosecutor deemed “the most serious and important prosecution of corporate corruption in modern Canadian history.”